hunxayi-shan/eais.go.kr/README.md

 I would like to thank the company for providing me with the opportunity to attempt this assessment.
 Despite the challenges I faced, it was a valuable learning experience.

 If you have any questions or suggestions, please don't hesitate to reach out.

+## Requirements to Run the Script

+To run the script on your local system, you will need the following:

+- Python 3.8 or above
+- Jupyter Notebook
+- Chrome browser
+- Python libraries: pandas, selenium, os, json, pathlib
+- Visual Studio Code (recommended as the development environment)
+- Use pip to install the required libraries